zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 Odoo core has internal pylint test that checks for all modules even the dependecies.
 So if some dependecies module does not meet this test, then the full travis test fails without testing the target repository.

 Please, add test_lint to EXCLUDE variable to avoid this fail-over.
+See below for furthermore informations.

 Look at follow table to understand which tests are disabled at specific level: